 BY:

-Notary Public My commission
+expires TITLE: Notary Public My commission

-expires

-TITLE:

 Approved By: State of Arizona Subscribed and sworn to before me by

-CITY OF APACHE JUNCTION 20 County of Pinal this day of ,
+CITY OF APACHE JUNCTION 20 N County of Pinal this day of .

-By:

-Notary Public My commission

-expires

-TITLE:
+Ву:

-Approved as to form:
+expires TITLE: Approved as to form: Notary Public My commission

 City Attorney

-EXHIBIT 10-7.3, IMPROVEMENT GUARANTEE AGREEMENT BETWEEN THE CITY OF APACHE JUNCTION AND (\\\\\\) (SAMPLE)
+EXHIBIT 10-7.3, IMPROVEMENT GUARANTEE AGREEMENT BETWEEN THE CITY OF APACHE JUNCTION AND (\\\\\\\) (SAMPLE)

-This Agreement made and entered into this \\\\\\ day of \\\\\, 20\\, by and between (\\\\\\\) ("Developer") and the CITY OF APACHE JUNCTION, an Arizona municipal corporation ("City") (collectively, the "Parties") for improvement guarantee for the project known as \\\\\ \\\\\(the "Project") located at \\\\\\(the "Property").

-RECITALS

-The City requires a performance guarantee sufficient to complete the public improvements as A. shown on the Improvement Plans of the Project.

-Both Developer and City desire that a Certificate of Deposit ("security") be pledged to the City in B. the amount ("Improvement Guarantee Amount") sufficient to insure and guarantee that certain improvements, as hereinafter described, are made to the Property.
-The Certificate of Deposit shall be based on the Construction Cost Estimate as set forth in Exhibit A provided by Developer's Consulting Engineer and approved by the development services project engineer and made part of this Agreement.

-C. The Parties desire to set in writing their Agreement regarding the holding and distribution of such funds and the guarantee of the improvements to be made as set forth below.
+This Agreement made and entered into this day of , 20, by and between ( tion ("City") (collectiv vely, the "Parties") for (the "Property").
+RECITALS } A. The City requires a performance guarantee suffishown on the Improvement Plans of the Project. cient to complete the I public improvements as B. Both Developer and City desire that a Certificate of the amount ("Improvement Guarantee Amount") suff improvements, as hereinafter described, are made to the Proon the Construction Cost Estimate as set forth in Exhibit A and approved by the development services project engineer ficient to insure and operty.
+The Certificate of A provided by Develope guarantee that certain of Deposit shall be based er's Consulting Engineer C. The Parties desire to set in writing their Agreemer funds and the guarantee of the improvements to be made a and distribution of such AGREEMEN VT NOW, THEREFORE, the Parties hereto agree as follows: 1.

-AGREEMENT

-NOW, THEREFORE, the Parties hereto agree as follows:

 Improvement Guarantee Amount.
-The Parties, and each of them, hereby direct (Financial 1.
-Institution Name) ("Bank") to pledge to City for the benefit of Developer and City the Improvement Guarantee Amount, a Certificate of Deposit which shall be an amount of ( words ) (\$ ).
-It is the specific intent and desire of the Parties that such Improvement Guarantee Amount be pledged to City for the purpose of guaranteeing that Developer performs work on the public improvements to the Property, which improvements will be made in accordance with City's engineering standards and any utility companies' standards.
-The Improvement Guarantee Amount shall be held by Bank in an interest bearing account, which shall be an account established solely for the purposes set forth in this Agreement and shall be pledged to City by Bank specifically for such improvements.
-Such specific improvements to the Property are those listed on Construction Cost Estimate in Exhibit A.

-2. Distribution of Funds.
-The Parties agree that the Improvement Guarantee Amount shall only be reduced by City in an amount or amounts equal to completed work as specified in Exhibit A when, and only when, City's public works department and any utility companies verify that such work has been completed, approved and inspected.
-No partial payment for any line item in Exhibit A shall be allowed.
-Ten percent (10%) of the total amount set forth in Exhibit A must be retained for a one (1) year Construction Warranty Period, which starts at the final acceptance of the entire project by the city engineer.
+The Parties, Institution Name) ("Bank") to pledge to City for the be Guarantee Amount, a Certificate of Deposit which shall be enefit of Developer and an amount of and desire of the Parties guaranteeing that Developers will be made in s.
+The Improvement Gue an account established Bank specifically for su d City the Improvement words s that such Improvement eloper performs work on accordance with City's arantee Amount shall be d solely for the purposes ach improvements.
+Such 2.
+Distribution of Funds .
+The Parties agree that the reduced by City in an amount or amounts equal to complonly when, City's public works department and any util completed, approved and inspected.
+No partial payment to Ten percent (10%) of the total amount set forth in Exhibit A eted work as specified lity companies verify the for any line item in Exh in Exhibit A when, and hat such work has been hibit A shall be allowed.

+Warranty Period, which starts at the final acceptance of the entire project by the city engineer.

-3. Authorization Documents.
-For Developer to be eligible for payment or reduction in the amount of security under the terms of this Agreement, it must submit the following documents to City (herein the "Authorization Documents"):
+security under the terms of this Agreement, it must submit the following documents to City (herein the "Authorization Documents"):